Recording Item Donations

 Add from the Charity Record guide

 Select your item, choose quantity and quality levels, and click Add.
-The estimated FMV from the Charity Record database is automatically added.
+The estimated FMV from the Charity Record guide is automatically added.

 Select quantity and quality, then add to your donation